ucla-digital-humanities/palladio_workshop/Getting_Started_with_Palladio.md

 of which allows you to get a different angle on the same data.

-Palladio is relatively new and still under active development which means that you will almost certainly encounter bugs!
+Palladio is relatively new and still under active development which means that you may encounter bugs!
 Still, it’s a very useful tool for getting a handle on a complicated dataset.

 **When Might Palladio be the Right Tool for You?**